uklans/cache-domains/README.md

  - Overriding DNS for these hostnames to point to the IP of your cache server.
  - Use them in Squid with WCCP to redirect content to the right cache server.

-There is a separate file for each caching service.
+There is a separate file for each cacheable service.
 Some notes on formatting:

   - Every line should be a seperate hostname for that service.
-  - Wildcards can be represented with a space.
+  - Wildcards can be represented with an asterix.
+  - Only one wildcard is permitted per line.
+  - If a wildcard is used, it should be the first character on the line.
+  - Wildcards are not treated as matching null, e.g. `*.example.com` will match `a.example.com` but will not match `example.com`
   - Lines starting with a # will be treated as a comment.
+  - Files must end with an empty newline.

 ## Updates